Web site policies

 and BCE also have identical values.

-Many people assume that Yeshua/Jesus was born at the end of 1 BCE.
+Many people assume that Yeshua/Jesus was born a few dats before the end of 1 BCE.
 However, most theologians and religious historians

 estimate from evidence within the Bible that he was born in the fall of a year, sometime between 7 and 4